Keyboard shortcuts

 ccode edit-config

-ccode edit-config # Open in default editor
+ccode edit-config # Open user config in default editor

 The editor is resolved in this order: command argument > $EDITOR > $VISUAL > platform default (notepad on Windows, nano on Linux/macOS).